ptmdmusique/rust-ooxml-manipulator/README.md

 - to understand what the process is for a Word file extraction (spoiler alert, it's exactly the same as a .zip extraction)
 - to help me review my code after getting yelled at by Clippy
 - to give me a good folder structure to split the code into different modules
+- to help me generate various regex
+- to help me generate some unit test cases

 Beside of that, I also Google

 - how to unzip in Rust
 - how to `readdir` in Rust
 - how to serialize JSON and write it to file in Rust
+- how to use Regex

 ### Issue

 - Function closure
-- Inheritance when serializing struct to JSON
+- Inheritance when serializing struct to a JSON
+- Parsing string content into a JSON